mainwp/mainwp/readme.txt

 Yes, you can [see them on YouTube](http://www.youtube.com/user/MyMainWP).

-= I have an idea for MainWP how do I let you know? = Please add any ideas to the [MainWP Feature Request](http://support.mainwp.com/support/discussions/5000037246) site.
+= I have an idea for MainWP how do I let you know? = Please follow the steps out lined in the [MainWP Roadmaps](https://mainwp.com/mainwp-roadmaps/) so we can add your idea to Trello to be voted on.

 = I have more questions, do you have any other information? = Sure we have a quick FAQ with a lot more questions and answers [here](https://mainwp.com/presales-faq/).